Philippe Vasset

 Philippe Vasset (born 1972) is a French novelist and journalist.
 He is the editor in chief of the investigative newsletters Africa Energy Intelligence and Intelligence Online, published by Indigo Publications press group.
-He worked as a corporate detective in the United States before becoming a journalist and, in 1993, won the prize of Best Young Writer awarded by the French daily Le Monde.
+Before his career in journalism, he worked as a corporate detective in the United States.
+In 1993, he was awarded the Best Young Writer prize by the French daily Le Monde.
 Following his debut ScriptGenerator®™ (2004), he has already written a second novel.

+In 2023, Abu Dhabi Secrets revealed that Vasset, while serving as editor of Africa Intelligence, had "regularly used information" from Alp Services, a Swiss private investigation firm operated by Mario Brero, which engaged in offensive viral communication campaigns.